TheRomanXpl0it/ghidra-emu-fun/README.md

 For a dynamically linked binary, the plugin will try automatically to match any import against the functions that have been implemented in lib.

-## Roadmap

-So here are the next things that we are going to work on:

-- Better documentation and tutorials
-- Richer library of implemented hooks
-- Maybe syscall modelling (but don't count of that)
-- Better handling of symbols and types (especially with regards to hooks)
-- Implement default behaviour for pcode user ops
-  - Add instruction hooks
 ## Contributors

 This repository was created from a flattened version of the original repository that we used for CSAW ESC, so the activity shown on GitHub may not reflect the actual contributions made by our team members.